AngleProtocol/merkl-docs/merkl-mechanisms/campaign-types/encompassing.md

 {% endhint %}

-### Airdroping the rewards
+### Airdropping the rewards

 Before the end of the campaign you created, you need to update the rewards endpoint to tell Merkl to airdrop the rewards.
 To do so you should go to your gist, click edit and add data.
 For example, if I want to airdrop the following rewards of my token that has 18 decimals to 3 users where:
-- User 1 get 1 token
+- User 1 gets 1 token
 - User 2 gets 4 tokens
-- User 4 gets 6 tokens
+- User 3 gets 6 tokens

 The gist should look like this: